 Technology in this area is rapidly changing, driven by advances in biomedical engineering and by the U.S. Department of Defense Advanced Research Projects Agency (DARPA), which is funding a public and private collaborative effort on prosthetic research and development.
 Areas of development include the use of skin-like silicone elastomer gloves, “artificial muscles”, and sensory feedback.
 Smaller motors, microcontrollers, implantable myoelectric sensors and reinervation of remaining muscle fibers are being developed to allow fine movement control.
 Lighter batteries and newer materials are being incorporated into myoelectric prostheses to improve comfort.

 The DEKA Arm System, developed in a joint effort with DARPA and approved by the Food and Drug Administration in May 2014, is the first commercially available myoelectric upper limb that can perform complex tasks with multiple simultaneous powered movements (eg, movement of the elbow, wrist, and hand at the same time).
 In addition to the EMG electrodes, the DEKA Arm System contains a combination of mechanisms including switches, movement sensors, and force sensors.
 The DEKA Arm System is the same shape and weight as an adult arm.

-Available myoelectric devices include ProDigits™ and i-LIMB™ (Touch Bionics), the Otto Bock myoelectric prosthesis (Otto Bock), the LTI Boston Digital Arm™ System (Liberating Technologies Inc.), and the Utah Arm Systems (Motion Control).
+Available myoelectric devices include ProDigits™ and i-limb™ (Touch Bionics), the Otto Bock myoelectric prosthesis and the Michelangelo® Hand (Otto Bock), the LTI Boston Digital Arm™ System (Liberating Technologies Inc.), and the Utah Arm Systems (Motion Control).

 In 2014, FDA cleared the DEKA Arm System, now called the LUKE™ arm (DEKA Integrated Solutions) for marketing.
 FDA reviewed the DEKA Arm System through its de novo classification process, a regulatory pathway for some novel low- to moderate-risk medical devices that are first-of-a-kind.

 Also, see the related medical policies, Microprocessor-Controlled Prosthetic Knees and Functional Neuromuscular Stimulation to Provide Ambulation.